starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/signature.md

 - `message` will be displayed at the bottom of the wallet display, showing clearly (not in hex) the message to sign.
 Its structure has to be in accordance with the type listed in `primaryType`, defined in `types`.
 - `domain` will be shown above the message.
 Its structure has to be in accordance with `StarkNetDomain`.

-The predefined types that you can use :
+The predefined types that you can use:

-- felt : for an integer on 251 bits.
+- felt: for an integer on 251 bits.
-- felt\* : for an array of felt.
+- felt\*: for an array of felt.
-- string : for a shortString of 31 ASCII characters max.
+- string: for a shortString of 31 ASCII characters max.
-- selector : for a name of a smartcontract function.
+- selector: for a name of a smartcontract function.
-- merkletree : for a Root of a Merkle tree. root is calculated with the provided data.
+- merkletree: for a Root of a Merkle tree. root is calculated with the provided data.

 ```typescript
 const typedDataValidate: TypedData = {